 In the middle of Rajasthan’s capital, Jaipur, is Hawa Mahal, Palace of the Wind.
-You’ve seen it before here on Sophie’s World, as a Silent Sunday photo.
-Sorry for the repeat, but this vivid screen wall is so striking, like a bright pink pyramid.
+This vivid screen wall is so striking, like a bright pink pyramid.
 Writing about the colours of Rajasthan, well, I simply couldn’t leave it out.

 Amer Fort (also known as Amber Fort) lies about 11 kilometres outside Jaipur and was a popular attraction when we were there in 1996.
 Even more so now, I’m sure, after it was added to UNESCO’s prestigious list in 2013 (along with 5 other Rajasthani hill forts) of properties worthy of special protection for the future.
 It certainly shows the power of the Rajputs.

 But I was even more enthralled by the Jal Mahal water palace.
 In the fading daylight, it looked right out of 1001 Nights.

 Hill Forts of Rajasthan is a UNESCO World Heritage site.
 Furthermore, the City of Jaipur was added to the list in July 2019.